Dr Giovanni VerriReader in Buddhist Art and its Conservation

 He applied the same imaging technique on several artworks, including Han terracotta beads at the British Museum, the sarcophagus of Seti I at the Sir John Soane’s Museum; the wall paintings in the Tomb of Tutankhamen, as part of a project coordinated by the Getty Conservation Institute and the Egyptian Antiquity Authority; the tomb paintings of Nebamum; the Mausoleum at Halykarnassos, the Temple of Artemis at Ephesos at the British Museum; the Acropolis Monuments, the Acropolis Museum and the National Archaeological Museum in Athens and the Royal Tombs in Vergina, Greece.

-Building on his practical conservation experience in Mogao, Giovanni coordinates with Professor David Park the MA Buddhist Art: History and Conservation.
+Building on his practical conservation experience in Mogao, Giovanni coordinates the MA Buddhist Art: History and Conservation in collaboration with SOAS.
 Generously funded by an endowment by The Robert H. N. Ho Family Foundation of Hong Kong, the programme combines the separate studies of Buddhism, Buddhist art and its conservation.

 The one-year MA includes teaching and research in the three principal areas of Buddhist studies, Buddhist art history, and conservation theory and approaches.
 Taught by a wide range of distinguished professionals, the programme also includes extended visits to important Buddhist sites and collections for first-hand study.
 A research dissertation allows eight students to explore subjects of particular interest.
 The MA leads to careers or further study in conservation, art history, site management, curating, and Buddhist studies.